Pakistan shootout leaves 3 soldiers, 10 militants dead

-ISLAMABAD (AP) — Pakistan’s military says security forces have raided a militant hideout in central Pakistan, triggering an intense shootout in which three soldiers and 10 militants were killed.
+ISLAMABAD — Pakistan’s military says security forces have raided a militant hideout in central Pakistan, triggering an intense shootout in which three soldiers and 10 militants were killed.

 In a statement, it said two soldiers were also wounded in Friday’s raid in the Dera Ghazi Khan district.